Dux-NMDP-Admin/houseFull/README.md

 Features that you would like to add at some point in the future.

 - [ ] Feature c
+- [ ] Feature d - @landlord in Nav and post tag.
+As a roomate, I can alert the houshold when a problem that effects everyone has been relayed to the landlord so that multiple roomates don't contact the landlord.
+Comments can be added to the post for followup and communication recieved back keeping everyone aware of an upcoming landlord action to rememedy a problem.

 ## Deployment